maniusia/frontend-nanodegree-arcade-game/README.md

 **Description:**
 ------------
-A one level Frogger game where you can collect gems to increase the score.
-Player position is restarted when player collide with a bug or goes into water.
+A one level Frogger game where you can collect gems to increase the score.<br />  Player position is restarted when player collide with a bug or goes into water.

 **Instructions:**
 ------------